Zylann/godot_voxel/doc/source/module_development.md

 Directory      | Description
 -------------- | -------------------------------------------------------------------------------------------------------
-edition/       | High-level utilities to access and modify voxels.
+constants/     | Constants and lookup tables used throughout the engine. doc/           | Contains documentation edition/       | High-level utilities to access and modify voxels.
 May depend on voxel nodes. editor/        | Editor-specific code.
-May also depend on voxel nodes. generators/    | Procedural generators.
-They only depend on voxel storage and math. meshers/       | Only depends on voxel storage, math and some Godot graphics APIs. streams/       | Files handling code.
-Only depends on filesystem and storage. util/          | Generic utility functions and structures.
-They don't depend on voxel stuff. thirdparty/    | Third-party libraries, in source code form.
-They are compiled statically so Godot remains a single executable. engine/        | Contains task management.
-Depends on meshers, streams, storage but not directly on nodes. storage/       | Storage and memory data structures. terrain/       | Contains all the nodes.
+May also depend on voxel nodes. engine/        | Contains task management.
+Depends on meshers, streams, storage but not directly on nodes. generators/    | Procedural generators.
+They only depend on voxel storage and math. meshers/       | Only depends on voxel storage, math and some Godot graphics APIs. misc/          | Various scripts and configuration files, stored here to avoid cluttering the main folder. shaders/       | Shaders used internally by the engine, both in text form and formatted C++ form. storage/       | Storage and memory data structures. streams/       | Files handling code.
+Only depends on filesystem and storage. terrain/       | Contains all the nodes.
 Depends on the rest of the module, except editor-only parts. tests/         | Contains tests.
-These run when Godot starts if enabled in the build script. doc/           | Contains documentation
+These run when Godot starts if enabled in the build script. thirdparty/    | Third-party libraries, in source code form.
+They are compiled statically so Godot remains a single executable. util/          | Generic utility functions and structures.
+They don't depend on voxel stuff.

 <p></p>